-Unfortunately, even with this powerful protection the monarch population is in decline.
+Unfortunately, even with this powerful protection, the monarch population is in decline.
 Their unique defense against predators still leaves them vulnerable to pesticides, herbicides, pollution, storms, parasites, disease or careless development and agriculture that destroys their habitat and removes the milkweed that is so vital to their survival.
 With so many threats, it is no wonder why the monarch population has been decreasing over time.

 A multi-generational journey

 The monarch butterflies that leave Mexico in the spring are not the same butterflies that return in the fall.
-During the migration the monarch will produce up to four generations with each generation continuing their parent’s journey.
-Usually the ones that are seen in the Chicago area in the spring tend to be 2nd generation butterflies and we see the 4th generation butterflies in the late summer/early fall.
+During the migration, the monarch will produce up to four generations with each generation continuing their parent’s journey.
+Usually, the ones that are seen in the Chicago area in the spring tend to be 2nd generation butterflies and we see the 4th generation butterflies in the late summer/early fall.

 Each of the generation’s lifespan is different.
-The generation that visit Lurie Garden in the early growing season tends to only live about 4 to 6 weeks, as they are focusing most of their energy on mating and laying eggs.
-The forth and final generation is called the “super generation”.
+The generation that visits Lurie Garden in the early growing season tends to only live about 4 to 6 weeks, as they are focusing most of their energy on mating and laying eggs.
+The fourth and final generation is called the “super generation”.
 These monarchs live 10x longer than the other 3 generations.
 These “super monarchs” hatch in late summer or fall and journey all the way to the Oyamel Forest in Michoacán, Mexico, where they hibernate during the winter.
 In the spring these same butterflies begin the migration north.

-Although all the butterflies carry the DNA to make this journey, according to the U.S Fish and Wildlife Service, the decreasing of day length and temperatures, along with aging milkweed and other nectar sources triggers the birth of the super generation and the final stretch of their epic migration.
+Although all the butterflies carry the DNA to make this journey, according to the U.S Fish and Wildlife Service, the decreasing of day length and temperatures, along with aging milkweed and other nectar sources triggers the birth of the super-generation and the final stretch of their epic migration.
 They conserve most of their energy by storing fat in both their caterpillar and butterfly life stages and do not mate or lay eggs until the spring.

 How they make this journey and know to migrate to a place they have never been is a mystery.
 Over the years scientists have noticed that they ride on thermal air currents, sometimes flying a mile high!

-A return to their origin place: Monarchs and Dia de los Muertos (Day of the Dead)
+A return to their origin place: Monarchs and Dia de Los Muertos (Day of the Dead)

 As the monarchs finish their long journey to Mexico in the fall, they arrive at the forests of Michoacán, Mexico, around the end of October.
 Masses are often flying over area towns on Dia de lo Muertos.
 Local people have long believed that monarchs are the returning spirits of their deceased ancestors mysteriously arriving every year at the same time.